 Q: What is Pelvic Organ Prolapse?

-Pelvic Organ Prolapse is a “falling down” or bulging of the vaginal and pelvic organs, into or out through the vaginal opening.
+Pelvic Organ Prolapse is a “falling down” or bulging of the vagina and pelvic organs, into or out through the vaginal opening.
 It is a kind of hernia of the vagina and pelvic organs.

 Q: What are the symptoms of Pelvic Organ Prolapse?